bradleygore/genhook/README.md

 -----------------------------------------------------

 ##WIP##
+* Finish testing on Windows environment (development done in linux)
 * Unit Tests
 * Support for more task-runners than just gulp - would like to support grunt also